Lockheed (character)

 Lockheed is a fictional character appearing in American comic books published by Marvel Comics.
 The character appears most commonly in association with the X-Men.
-He is an alien dragon and longtime companion of Shadowcat (Kitty Pryde), a member of the X-Men and Excalibur.
+He is an alien dragon and the longtime companion of Kitty Pryde, a member of the X-Men and Excalibur.

 Lockheed makes sporadic minor appearances in X-Men related animated television series and made his live-action debut in the 2020 film The New Mutants.

 Publication history

 Lockheed was created by writer Chris Claremont and artist Paul Smith and first appeared in Uncanny X-Men #166 (February 1983).

 Fictional character biography

-In The Uncanny X-Men # 153, "Kitty's Fairy Tale", Kitty Pryde, the teenage member of the X-Men, tells a bedtime story to young Illyana Rasputin, who was living with the X-Men at the time.
-The story recasts the X-Men, including the recently deceased Jean Grey, in the roles of fairy tale characters.
-One such character was a giant black dragon named "Lockheed", who was based on the X-Men's modified Lockheed SR-71 Blackbird jet aircraft.
+In The Uncanny X-Men #153, "Kitty's Fairy Tale", Kitty Pryde tells a bedtime story to Illyana Rasputin that places the X-Men in the roles of fairy tale characters.
+One such character was a black dragon named Lockheed, based on the X-Men's Lockheed SR-71 Blackbird aircraft.

 Not long afterward, the X-Men are captured by the alien race, the Brood, and taken to a Brood-colonized planet.
-Here, Kitty meets a cat-sized purple dragon who resembles the creature from her fairy tale, which she also names "Lockheed".
-Lockheed is actually a member of a highly advanced dragon-like extraterrestrial race, who are capable of traveling through space via special astral ships which transport their essences.
-Their society is similar to insect hives, with the individual being only part of the "Flock".
-Lockheed had been celebrated by his people as a brave fighter and hero against the Brood, but had demonstrated individual attitudes and wishes which were realized only when he encountered the X-Men.
+Here, Kitty meets a purple dragon-like alien who resembles the creature from her fairy tale, which she also names Lockheed.

 Lockheed saves Kitty from the Brood, and then secretly departs along with her.
-She, as well as Professor X and her teammates, are unaware of his presence in the X-Mansion until he again saves Kitty's life from a nest of alien Sidrian hunter hatchlings.
+She, as well as Professor X and her teammates, are unaware of his presence in the X-Mansion until he again saves Kitty's life from a nest of Sidri hatchlings.
 The X-Men accept his presence, and Lockheed has since become Kitty's longtime companion.

 To a lesser degree, Lockheed also bonds with Illyana Rasputin, who, after being abducted into the dimension of Limbo (also known as Otherplace) by the sorcerer Belasco, had aged into a teenager, manifested her own mutant powers, and been installed as Kitty's roommate.
 Lockheed occasionally accompanies Illyana after she joins the X-Men's "junior team", the New Mutants, including an adventure where the two encounter Brood-controlled clones of the X-Men.